Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 There may also be premature fruit drop.
 This is when the caterpillars damage the fruit, causing it to fall from the tree prematurely.

-Trees Affected By Guava Moth
+Trees Affected by Guava Moth

 Guava, of course, is a favorite target.
 These moths just can’t resist their namesake.
 Apples, pears, and feijoa trees are also commonly infested, as the larvae drill into the flesh of the fruits.